Is Russian influence in Bangui disguised as culture? – DW – 10/28/2024

 But observers claim his influence is so significant that they suspect he is one of the key figures in the Wagner Group.

-The Russian paramilitary organization is also suspected to be involved in activities across Africa, including operations in Libya, Sudan, Mali, Burkina Faso and Niger.
+The Russian paramilitary organization is also accused of being involved in activities across Africa, including operations in Libya, Sudan, Mali, Burkina Faso and Niger.

 It is also accused of playing a major role in Russia's war in Ukraine.
 Wagner's previous leader, Yevgeny Prigozhin, died in a plane crash in Russia in 2023, a few weeks after the mercenary group staged a mutiny against the Kremlin.